binary-manu/binary-is-better/_posts/2020-01-13-rules-for-object-file-extraction-from-elf-archives.markdown

 latter.
 Also, weak symbols get special treatment when static libraries are involved: no file is extracted from a library if its only use would be satisfying a weak symbol.

+I have noticed that _weak tentative_ symbols are somewhat a mysterious entity.
+In fact, it seems that compilers refuse to emit them.
+Consider a simple global undefined C variable like this:

+    int foo;

+If we compile a file containing just this definition and read its symbol table, we get:

+     7: 0000000000000004     4 OBJECT  GLOBAL DEFAULT  COM foo

+Which is perfectly fine, as our tentative C definition produced a COMMON global symbol, whose section index is `SHN_COMMON`.
+Now, let's try again
+with:

+    #pragma weak foo
+    int foo;

+This time we get:

+    7: 0000000000000000     4 OBJECT  WEAK   DEFAULT    3 foo

+What?
+The symbol ended up into a real section, so clearly this is not a common symbol.
+If we take a look at the sections we find:

+    [ 3] .bss              NOBITS           0000000000000000  00000040
+    0000000000000004  0000000000000000  WA       0     0     4

+So the symbol actually ended up into the BSS.
+This was to be expected, since undefined globals in C are initialized to 0 and storing them into the BSS saves space.
+However, we may have expected a symbol with weak binding and `SHN_COMMON` section index.
+This is not the case.
+The resulting symbol is undistinguishable from a zero-initialized C global variable.
+So, when we talk about _weak tentative_ symbols in the rest of this article, we should remember that such symbols are technically equivalent to weak defined symbols.

 Now back to static libraries.
 What makes the documentation ambiguous is that it uses the expression "defined symbol" in a somewhat unclear way.